Every time you place a trade, your trust is in our hands—and we're committed to seeking a quality execution on every order.

-Price improvement occurs when an order is executed at a price lower than the best offer for a buy order and higher than the best bid for a sell order (i.e., better than the NBBO).
+Price improvement occurs when an order is executed at a price lower than the best offer for a buy order or higher than the best bid for a sell order (i.e., better than the NBBO).
+You can learn more about order routing here.

 To learn more about how stock orders are routed on Robinhood, check out this Help Center article.